sethwhites/sethwhites.github.io/final_project.md

 <img src="motor.jpg" alt="motor" width="700"/>

-## Microcontroller
+## Control System

-I used the motor by using the arduino, a breadboard, and a switch.
+I implemented the control system by using an arduino, a breadboard, and a switch.
 The microcontroller I used was an arduino.
 I used the arduino IDE to program the arduino.

 To set up the button I connected one of the ports of the button to ground and the other to 5V.